Directional derivative

 It therefore generalizes the notion of a partial derivative, in which the rate of change is taken along one of the curvilinear coordinate curves, all other coordinates being constant.

-The directional derivative is a special case of the Gateaux derivative.
+In functional analysis, the analogous notion for functions between topological vector spaces is the Gateaux derivative.

 Definition

 A contour plot of $f(x, y)=x^2 + y^2$, showing the gradient vector in black, and the unit vector $\mathbf{u}$ scaled by the directional derivative in the direction of $\mathbf{u}$ in orange.
 The gradient vector is longer because the gradient points in the direction of greatest rate of increase of a function.